 This oil also contains anti-inflammatory and analgesic properties.
 Therefore, it can calm inflammation that one might experience when exposed to the allergen.
 Studies have shown that eucalyptus oil was an effective remedy for those who suffered from upper respiratory infections.5

-To experience the benefits of aromatherapy, try using a few drops of one of the essential oils mentioned above in a bath or try inhaling them through a room diffuser or personal diffuser like Relieve.
+To experience the benefits of aromatherapy, try using a few drops of one of the essential oils mentioned above in a bath or try using them in a room diffuser or personal diffuser like Relieve.
+Remember: breathe gently into your mouth and out through your nose.
+MONQ should not be inhaled into the lungs.

 While the verdict is still out on why people suffer from seasonal allergies, there are clear ways to remedy the symptoms that you might experience.
 The trick is finding something that works for you.
 By discussing available options with your doctor, you should be able to find something fitting.
 Having said that, essential oils and aromatherapy, in general, can have a tremendous impact on your ability to minimize the symptoms that you experience as a result of seasonal allergies.
 While you might not be able to cure the allergies, you can do your best to limit their impact on your quality of life.